bilibiliLXZY/RSPLevel-CastleInTheSky-Origin/README.md

-Though its name is "Castle in the Sky Remix", It used the original version of Castle in the Sky music.
+Despite its name, It used the original version of Castle in the Sky music.